AmirAshvins/how-to-use-CLion/docs/PROC3-Setup-github.md

 # Setup GitHub account
 {: no-toc}

 In this procedure, we will link your github account to your CLion application.
-After completion, CLion will be prepared to connect any project to [Github](https://github.com/).
+After completion, CLion will be prepared to connect any project to Github.

-## Pre-requisites

-Before starting this procedure, you need a Github account.
+It is necessary to have your GitHub account set up so you can share your projects into the cloud or pull from the cloud to your local machine.

 1. Open CLion application.
 2. In the bottom left corner of the starting window, click **Configure**.